-You can read the guide on how to write HIPAA-compliant review responses.
-Here’s a great example:
+You can read more here on how to craft HIPAA-compliant review responses, but here’s a great example in action:

 Negative reviews can also hit banks and financial services providers.
 By replying ASAP, you can minimize the possibility of other potential clients being swayed by the original reviewer’s experience.

 Why it works: This review response feels sincere instead of defensive.
-Sometimes, simply thanking the customer for their feedback and apologizing can go a long way.
-Take note, too, of the offer to take things offline and discuss the issue privately.
+Sometimes, simply thanking the customer for their unsolicited feedback and apologizing can go a long way.
+Take note, again, of the offer to take things offline and discuss the issue privately.

-Here’s another example of a response to a negative review; it’s from a veterinary clinic, a business in an industry in which emotions can run high, especially in times of a pet’s health crisis.
+Here’s another example of how to respond to negative reviews.
+This time, it’s from a veterinary clinic, a business in an industry in which emotions can run high, especially in times of a pet’s health crisis.